 Can you feel spring in the air?
-Some sunshine peeking through the clouds, the daffodils starting to bloom, and a layer of clothing coming off- then going back on because it’s still chilly here in the PNW.
+Some sunshine is peeking through the clouds.
+The daffodils are starting to bloom, and a layer of clothing is coming off- then going back on because it’s still chilly here in the PNW.
 A sure way to know that spring is coming is that Daylight Savings is right around the corner.

 It’s easy to figure out what to do with our own sleep as adults- lose an hour of sleep, be groggy and thrown off for a few days, then get back to normal by the end of the week.
 But, what about our baby’s sleep?
 Getting that settled in is confusing enough without throwing in a clock change.
 Here are a few ways to approach Daylight Savings and your baby’s sleep.

 This option is great for parents that have the flexibility (or would really like) to have their baby wake up later in the morning, and possibly have a later bedtime.
 And, it’s easy.
 You literally just adjust to the new clock settings.

 - So, if your baby usually wakes around 6:30 am, they’ll wake at 7:30 now.